Advertisement

 Ingrid D. Rowland

-Ingrid D. Rowland is a Professor of History, Classics, and Architecture at the University of Notre Dame’s Rome Global Gateway.
-Her latest books are Sigismondo Tizio, Historiae Senenses, Tomo VIII (1505-1515), and Curzio Inghirami, Due Commedie Inedite, with Simone Domenico Migliorini.
-(April 2023)
+Ingrid D. Rowland is a Professor of History at the University of Notre Dame’s Rome Global Gateway.
+Her latest books are Sigismondo Tizio, Historiae Senenses, Tomo VIII (1505–1515) and, with Simone Domenico Migliorini, Curzio Inghirami, Due Commedie Inedite.
+(November 2023)

 The Master’s Master